 3 Credits (0 Lecture 0 Lab 0 Shop 3 Field Exp.)
 (45 Hrs.
-Field Experience) 15 wks.
+Field Experience) \ 15 wks.

 This course provides hands on exposure in the field of coding and electronic health records.
-Students are required to complete credentialing exam will be conducted.
+Students are required to complete 135 hours of virtual clinical experience.
+This course also serves as the capstone MCO course.
+A review for the CPC or CCA credentialing exam will be conducted.
 Prerequisites: C or higher in MCO 121, 125 and MET 111.